 These folks picked an eye-catching Blue Dunes granite countertops and backsplash, which complemented the bathroom tile selections very nicely.
 We installed the same material on the shower bench seat and the knee wall between the vanity area and the shower, creating a natural, visually appealing transition.
 Final selections included Nassino Ivory floor tile (same as the shower) and Sedate Gray wall paint color.

-Unfortunate Start But a Happy Ending
+Magnolia Master Bath Remodel Turns Unfortunate Start Into a Happy Ending

 No one wants to experience shower leak problems.
 However, our clients prevented a bad situation from turning worse by not sinking money into a repair.
 Actually, they turned that bathroom water problem into wine by choosing the path of a first-class custom remodel.
 Now, they love the modern look and improved functionality of their master bath and aren’t worrying of future problems.
 We’ll toast to that!